CloudM-Migrate/documentation/Engineering-Reference/GoogleDestinationAO.md

 {: .no_toc }
 Default Value: None

-When migrating appointment attachments to Drive, choose whether the attachment should be shared with the appointment attendees.
+Migrate appointment attachments to the specified folder when 'Migrate Attachments' is enabled.

 Change Conditions: ??